SSI06/Retail-Sales-Dashboard/README.md

-# Retail-Sales-Intelligence
+# 📊 Retail Sales Dashboard

-A Python-based data science project where I built a complete sales analytics pipeline — starting from scratch with synthetic data generation, all the way to a live interactive dashboard.
+An end-to-end sales analytics project where I built an interactive dashboard to analyze business performance and generate actionable insights from 50K+ transactions.

 ![Dashboard](images/img-1.png)